iconifyit/iconjar-extractor/README.md

 Icon marketplaces like Iconfinder can accept ZIP uploads and will use the names of your icons to automatically tag the icons.
 This script allows you to extract the icons from your IconJar files, rename them, and quickly upload them to Iconfinder without having to spend time manually re-tagging the icons.

-## Reporting a Bug

-Please report any issues to https://github.com/iconifyit/iconjar-exporter-appletscript/issues or via email at scott_at_atomic_lotus_dot_net.

-When reporting a bug, please include as much detail as possible including:

-- The year and model of your Mac computer
-- The version of MacOS running on your computer
-- The IconJar file you're trying to extract would also be very helpful

 ## Support

 I am happy to provide limited support at no charge.
 I am also available for hire for custom scripts and more complex support issues.